The following are frequently asked questions regarding the Baylands development:

 When adopted by the City Council, the Specific Plan will become an official city planning document as is the General Plan, and future development of the site must be consistent with the Specific Plan.
 Any subsequent land owner will be subject to the Specific Plan.

 The requirements for a Specific Plan are established under State law.
 A Specific Plan must include text and a diagram or diagrams that specify all of the following in detail:

 A complete listing of meetings held and activities undertaken is shown in the Sequence of Events webpage.
 General meeting minutes are available from the "Council, Commissions, Committees" link on the main City webpage.

-The EIR will also study alternatives to the applicant’s proposed project.
+The EIR also studied alternatives to the applicant’s proposed project.
 The City has undertaken an open and public process to ensure that the alternatives under consideration reflect the community's vision.
 A community alternative has been identified for study in the forthcoming EIR, as has a renewable energy-based alternative.
-A “no project” alternative shall also be evaluated.
+Other alternatives, including a “no project” alternative, were also evaluated.